dfoderick/bitshovel/docs/getstarted.md

 ```
 sub bitshovel.watch
 ```
-No so interesting.
+Not so interesting.
 It subscribes to the watch event and then just sits there.
 The terminal is waiting for bitcoin messages but there are not any messages locally yet.
 Leave that terminal window open and visible.
 Open another terminal window and run the following commands to get the last 3 messages from bitcoin.
 (Remember to run the alias commands if you did not put them in your startup script.)
 ```
 alias pub="redis-cli publish"
 pub bitshovel.query '{"find":{},"limit":3}'
 ```
 Better.
-Three bitcoin messages should scroll in the watch window .
-We are streaming messages from bitcoin on to our local message bus.
-Now tell BitShovel to listen for messages that our BitShovel will be sending.
-This will be used in the next step.
+Three bitcoin messages should scroll in the watch window.
+You are now streaming messages from bitcoin on to our local message bus.
+Next tell BitShovel to listen for messages that you will be sending in the next step.
 ```
 pub bitshovel.app 'start walletname PasteYourWalletAddressFromAbove'
 ```
 Again, this command does not display anthing.
 It tells BitSHovel to sit and wait for someone to send something to your wallet address.
-That someone will be us in the next step.
+That someone will be you in the next step.
 Let's move on...
 ### Step 5: Sending messages to bitcoin
 Finally, we can send a message to bitcoin!
 This command will create a transaction that contains an OP_RETURN.
 ```